Expandable House : Things to note from planning to moving in

 Move-in Completing

-Once all preliminary work is complete and you've ensured the house is functioning properly and comfortable, you can officially move into your prefab container home and begin a new chapter in your life.
+Once all preliminary work is complete and you've ensured the house is functioning properly and comfortable, you can officially move into your prefab expandable container home and begin a new chapter in your life.

 Regular Inspection and Maintenance

-UVO recommends regular thorough inspections of your container home, paying particular attention to seams, joints, and areas around UVO plumbing and electrical connections for signs of rust.
-While we offer a protective coating and UVO plumbing and electrical accessories are made of corrosion-resistant materials, regular inspections are essential.
+UVO recommends regular thorough inspections of your container home, paying particular attention to seams, joints, and areas around plumbing and electrical connections for signs of rust.
+While we offer a protective coating and plumbing and electrical accessories are made of corrosion-resistant materials, regular inspections are essential.
 UVO offers professional inspection services, using specialized inspection tools to identify potential issues and address minor problems promptly, ensuring your home is always in top condition.

 Cleaning and Surface Protection

 Regularly clean the exterior to prevent debris accumulation and potential rust spots.
 We recommend using UVO's recommended gentle cleaning kit, which contains a specialized cleaning agent and soft tools to effectively remove stains while avoiding abrasive materials that could damage the surface coating and UVO external devices (such as the solar panel housing).
-UVO solar panels require regular dust removal to ensure efficient power generation.
+Solar panels require regular dust removal to ensure efficient power generation.
 The included cleaning guide makes maintenance easy.

 Weatherproofing and Sealing Reinforcement

 UVO prioritizes the weatherproofing of its homes.
 Regular inspections of the roof, foundation, and UVO door and window seals are recommended to ensure there are no water intrusion risks.
-UVO features advanced weatherproofing technology, and UVO doors and windows utilize a multi-layered sealing design.
-However, if gaps develop after extended use, they can be resealed using UVO's proprietary sealant.
+We features advanced weatherproofing technology, and doors and windows utilize a multi-layered sealing design.
+However, if gaps develop after extended use, they can be resealed using proprietary sealant.
 This sealant is resistant to high and low temperatures and ageing, making it suitable for the operating environment of container homes and effectively preventing rainwater intrusion.

-Do prefab container homes retain their value?
+Do expandable container house retain their value?

 Congratulations on moving in!

-Congratulations on officially moving into your meticulously crafted prefabricated container home!
+Congratulations on officially moving into your meticulously crafted expandable container home!
 From the repeated planning approvals and meticulous selection of the foundation, from the remodeling and splicing of the containers to the meticulous attention to detail regarding plumbing, insulation, and edge sealing, every step reflects your anticipation and dedication.
 Now, this unique and practical space will become a new starting point for your life—whether it's a cozy haven for daily rest or a base for exploring new possibilities in life, we hope it will hold all your beautiful moments and accompany you on a comfortable and convenient journey to a new life!